πIntroduction

-For all users of quick.db 9.0.0 pre-release (Github version) please check out!
+For all users of quick.db 9.0.0 pre-release (Github version) please check this page out!

 This package is meant to provide an easy way to create and use a database, all data is stored persistently, and comes with additional easy to use features.